 -Apparence.
 I don’t mean the color of the olives since they come in many different colors, but most of them will not have discolorations or bruises.
 Go for the shiny and smooth ones and, of course, avoid the ones that are getting moldy.

 -Storage.
 This applies to the ones that are out of their jars or cans.
-I noticed that in some supermarkets, they get them out and keep them in the fridge without their juice which is off-putting, at least for me.
-I’m not sure if it happens anywhere, but where I found them this way was quite a big reputable supermarket, so I would guess that it is often happening.
+I noticed that in some supermarkets, they get them out and keep them in the fridge without their juice, which is off-putting, at least for me.
+I’m not sure if it happens anywhere, but where I found them this way was quite a big reputable supermarket, so I would guess that it often happens.

 Conclusion

-The conclusion is that raw olives are not poisonous, but they are not a pleasure to be eaten this way since they are way too bitter.
+The conclusion is that raw olives are not poisonous, but they are not a pleasure to eat this way since they are way too bitter.